 The Indian Logistics industry moves on their shoulders, as most goods in the country are transported by roads.
 We at Mahindra Logistics Ltd (MLL), have genuine respect and admiration for our drivers, making the welfare of this community extremely important to us.
 We seek to bring forth a paradigm shift in thought-process, ensuring driver upliftment with the goal of improving their lifestyle and happiness quotient.
 Today, drivers prefer their children to opt for other professions, besides driving.
 We are striving to create an atmosphere, where their difficulties and pain-points are addressed.
 They should feel proud to be in this community and encourage others to join them.

-Keeping this mind, an initiative named “Samantar”, (meaning equality) was launched.
+Keeping this in mind, an initiative named “Samantar”, (meaning equality) was launched.

 A thought-leadership group formulated various welfare projects.
 The aim is to see these projects set standards for others to follow.
-Our aim is to “organize the unorganized” in line with Mahindra’s “Rise for Good” philosophy.
-Here are a few real stories narrated by the beneficiaries that portray these changes. - Suhasini Kadavkar, Sitaram Sahani.
+Our aim is to “organise the unorganised” in line with Mahindra’s “Rise for Good” philosophy.
+Here are a few real stories narrated by the beneficiaries that portray these changes. – Suhasini Kadavkar, Sitaram Sahani.

 Singer, songwriter Bruce Springsteen wrote, “The success of your journey and your destination depends on who’s driving.”
 I strongly believe that the growth to the success of our country is strongly linked to these drivers.
 And it is high time that all Logistics service providers make efforts to empower this community to ‘DRIVE’ this growth.